ranneyd/agate/README.md

 ###General

 - Whitespace-based code blocking.
-- Loosely typed variables delimited by the '@'' symbol.
+- Loosely typed variables delimited by the `@` symbol.
     - Supports integers, floating-point numbers, strings, and arrays.
 - Simple control blocks such as if/else and for loops.
-    - Includes a ternary 'statement ? true_case : false_case' operator
+    - Includes a ternary `statement ? true_case : false_case` operator
 - Import widgets (copy/paste style) into code with `> filename`.
     - Importing copy/pastes the code THEN compiles as if they were one document. `>> filename` imports code as raw text and does not compile it.
 - Invoke templates with `| filename`.